spottmedia/rust-wasm-starter/README.md

-note the root of the project will be mounted under `/var/www/rust-wasm-starter/` on the container, so you can use the host system's IDE for development and then issue command on the lxc machine to take effect if needed.
+note the root of the project will be mounted under `/var/www/rust-wasm-starter/` on the container, so you can use the host system's IDE for development and then issue commands on the lxc machine to take effect if needed.

 ## Running the hello world sample